-Operable adenocarcinoma in the head of the pancreas
+Diagnosed with operable adenocarcinoma in the head of the pancreas.

 My personal experiences of the effect of pancreatic cancer on diet